petrpajdla/stat4arch/lectures/seminar1/seminar1.md

 See <https://petrpajdla.github.io/stat4arch/#seminar-1> for details.

 - Find a dataset you will use for the project assignment.
-- Read introductory chapters in one or both of:
+- Read introductory chapters in one of:
+    - *Quantitative analysis in Archaeology* book by Todd L. VanPool & Robert D. Leonard;
     - *Quantifying archaeology* book by Stephen Shennan;
     - *Quantitative Methods in Archaeology* book by David L. Carlson.